-Mimerdalen Subgroup might be preserved east of the Billefjorden Fault Zone, suggesting that the Billefjorden Fault Zone did not accommodate reverse movement in the Late Devonian.
+Group and Mimerdalen Subgroup might be preserved east of the Billefjorden Fault Zone, suggesting that the Billefjorden Fault Zone did not accommodate reverse movement in the Late Devonian.
 Hence, the thrusting of Proterozoic basement rocks over Lower Devonian sedimentary rocks along the Balliolbreen Fault and fold structures within strata of the Andrée Land Group and Mimerdalen Subgroup in central Spitsbergen may be explained by a combination of down-east Carboniferous normal faulting with associated footwall rotation and exhumation, and subsequent top-west early Cenozoic Eurekan thrusting along the Billefjorden Fault Zone.
-Finally, the study shows that major east-dipping faults, like the Billefjorden Fault Zone, may consists of several, discrete, unconnected (soft-linked and/or stepping) or, most probably, offset fault segments that were reactivated/overprinted with varying degree during Eurekan deformation due to strain partitioning and/or decoupling along sub-orthogonal NNE-dipping reverse faults.
+Finally, the study shows that major east-dipping faults, like the Billefjorden Fault Zone, may consist of several discrete, unconnected (soft-linked and/or stepping) or, most probably, offset fault segments that were reactivated or overprinted to varying degrees during Eurekan deformation due to strain partitioning and/or decoupling along sub-orthogonal NNEdipping reverse faults.

-1. Introduction
+1 Introduction

 The main goal of this contribution is to examine the influence of strain decoupling and partitioning on deformation patterns within Devonian-Permian sedimentary successions in central Spitsbergen during the early Cenozoic Eurekan tectonic event.
-The impact of this event, though well studied in western Spitsbergen where it resulted in the formation of the West Spitsbergen Fold-and-Thrust Belt (Dallmann et al., 1988, 1993; Braathen et al., 1999) with multiple levels of detachment and décollement (Maher, 1984; Maher et al., 1986; Bergh et al., 2000), lacks detailed characterization in central Spitsbergen (Figure 1a; see DataverseNO for high-resolution versions of all figures and supplements https://doi.org/10.18710/MXKQPE).
+The impact of this event, though well studied in western Spitsbergen where it resulted in the formation of the West Spitsbergen Fold-and-Thrust Belt (Dallmann et al., 1988, 1993; Braathen et al., 1999) with multiple levels of detachment and décollement (Maher, 1984; Maher et al., 1986; Bergh et al., 2000), lacks detailed characterization in central Spitsbergen (Fig. 1a; see DataverseNO for high-resolution versions of all figures and supplements https://doi.org/10.18710/IIHGSH, Koehl, 2021b).

-The study discusses the presence of bedding-parallel décollement levels and imbricate link thrusts (McClay and Insley, 1986) arranged into gently dipping duplexes within weak sedimentary beds of the Andrée Land Group, Billefjorden Group and Wordiekammen Formation, and their role in partially decoupling Eurekan deformation in late Paleozoic sedimentary successions.
+The study has potential implications for strain partitioning in rift systems and distal parts of fold-and-thrust belts.
+Notably, the study describes bedding-parallel décollement levels and imbricate link thrusts (McClay and Insley, 1986) arranged into gently dipping duplexes within weak sedimentary beds of the Andrée Land Group, Billefjorden Group, and Wordiekammen Formation, which were, thus far, not described, and it discusses their role in partially decoupling Eurekan deformation in late Paleozoic sedimentary successions.
 Potential formation mechanisms, such as shortcut faulting (Buiter and Pfiffner, 2003), and the influence of preexisting inherited structures (e.g., Billefjorden Fault Zone) are reviewed.